 Family Preservation and Reunification Services

-DIFRC’s Family Services Supervisor and Family Engagement Specialists provide family-focused and trauma-informed case management services to American Indian and Alaska Native families.
+DIFRC’s Family Engagement Specialists provide family-focused and trauma-informed intensive case management services to American Indian and Alaska Native families.
 Our culturally-responsive services meet the individual needs of each family through home, community, and office-based visits.
 These services assist children, parents/caregivers, and the extended family in strengthening relationships and re-establishing balance.

 Resource and Referral Services

-DIFRC’s Resource and Referral staff are the first point of contact for walk-ins and phone-calls requesting services.
-Our staff connect individuals and families to agency services and provide external referrals including for a variety of needs including housing, baby items, clothing, and legal services.
+DIFRC’s Resource and Referral staff are the first point of contact for clients requesting services.
+Our staff connect individuals and families to agency services and provide external referrals including for a variety of needs including utility assistance, baby items, clothing, as well as housing and legal referrals.

 Indian Child Welfare Advocacy